 The Cecilian Bank acquired Leitchfield Deposit Bank and Farmers Bank on May 23, 2016, in turn adding two new banking centers: Southgate Mall in Leitchfield and Irvington.

 The Cecilian Bank expanded its footprint in Hardin County, with The Historic Downtown Elizabethtown Banking Center opening its doors as a full-service banking center on November 18, 2019.
 The building, purchased in April 2013, continues to serve as The Cecilian Bank’s Customer Support Center.

 On January 18, 2020, The Cecilian Bank acquired Citizens Bank and extended its geographical reach to three new counties and added three new banking centers: Hartford in Ohio County, Munfordville in Hart County and Hiseville in Barren County.
 On December 1, 2021, the Southgate Loan Office opened as The Cecilian Bank’s newest venture in Glasgow, KY, focusing primarily on loans of all types.
-This office is the first step towards our goal of opening a full-service banking center for the Glasgow community in the future.
+This office was the first step towards our goal of opening a full-service banking center for the Glasgow community in the future.
+This goal was realized on August 4, 2023, when the loan office officially converted to a full-service banking center, becoming the second banking center in Barren County.

 One constant that has been a staple of the history of The Cecilian Bank – and this shall not change – is that the institution continues to be locally owned, operated and under the same name since its inception more than a century ago.